rmcanany/SolidEdgeStorekeeper/Readme.md

 - It works with `Smart Patterns` and `User-Defined Patterns` (that's a hole with multiple hole circles in the profile).
 It does not work with (the default) `Fast Patterns` unfortunately, unless you get lucky and pick the hole that was used to create the pattern.

 - It is sometimes unable to create a pattern when placing a fastener to a part located in a subasembly.
-It sometimes helps to save the top-level assembly and try again.
+In some cases, it helps to save the top-level assembly and try again.

 ## FASTENER STACK